jdswinbank/Comet/README.rst

 Comet: A VOEvent Broker
 =======================

-Manuscript for submission to Astronomy and Computing.
+Manuscript accepted for publication in Astronomy and Computing.

 Requirements to build a PDF: